Appreciating Life’s Mysteries

 Taking those risks changed my life for the better in more ways than I imagined.
 It wasn’t as though everything in Portland turned out to be perfect.
 There were lots of challenges and obstacles to overcome — plenty of scary moments when I thought, “What have I done?” or “Why did I do this?”

-This past week, I realized that the time is right to take some risks in my business.
+When I attended Marshall Goldsmith’s ‘Stakeholders Centered Coaching’ years ago, I realized that the time was right to take some risks in my business.
 I went to the training looking for some new tools to sharpen up my coaching.
 What I received was a totally new way to offer my services and run my business.
 Many of the ideas and processes that the trainers shared changed my perspective on coaching.
 For example, I learned that without regular input from your major stakeholders, your direct reports, your boss, your spouse, the incentive to actually change behaviors isn’t strong enough.
 Coaching is really all about helping people change the behaviors that are preventing them from being successful.

 The use of 360-degree feedback is prevalent in most organizations because it’s a way to get feedback from your stakeholders on how you’re behaving.
 But just like performance reviews, you get this feedback only once or twice a year.
 The traditional 360 process has many other pitfalls, too, such as people spending more time trying to guess who the anonymous feedback came from rather than thanking people for their suggestions, or no checks and balances to follow up and see if the person receiving the feedback is actually making changes.